pingcap/tidb-dev-guide/CONTRIBUTING.md

 Once the pull request receives 2 LGTM from the maintainers, it can be merged.

+**Note**: This repo turns on "Require signed commits" option.
+See also [this page](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification/about-commit-signature-verification) to understand how to satisfy the requirement.

 ## How to add yourself to the contributors list

 At present, we only count content contribution and review contribution, once